-Occupational therapist teaches a person to work more efficiently, to reduce pain.
+Occupational therapist teaches a person how to perform housework more efficiently, to reduce pain.

 The Pain Rehabilitation Center programs have several core components to help people manage their pain.
 Some components may not be available in each program.
 Core components include:

 - Recreational therapy.
-Recreational therapists help people incorporate leisure into their schedule.
+Recreational therapists help people incorporate leisure into their schedules.
 PRC participants value this time during their treatment as they are able to connect with other participants and have fun.

-Group therapy combines informal discussions about how lives have been affected by chronic pain and formal lectures on several topics to help people deal effectively with pain.
+- Group therapy.
+Group therapy sessions help people recognize and deal with negative changes from pain and emotions that can increase pain and stress.
+Group therapy combines informal discussions about how lives have been affected by chronic pain and formal lectures on topics to help people deal effectively with pain.

 - Biofeedback.
-Biofeedback therapy provides information about how body processes such as heart rate and muscle tension can be negatively affected by chronic pain.
+Using specialized sensors and equipment, biofeedback provides information about how body processes such as heart rate and muscle tension can be negatively affected by chronic pain.
 Biofeedback can help people learn to consciously increase control over these processes and maintain control during daily activities.

-Complementary and alternative therapies such as biofeedback and relaxation techniques may benefit some people.
-These therapies are important components of the PRC program.
+- Complementary and alternative therapies.
+Therapies such as relaxation, yoga and tai chi may help treat conditions such as chronic anxiety, pain and sleep difficulties.
 Staff will explain several therapies to people, emphasizing steps to consider in making safe and effective choices.